 - In a medium-large heavy-bottomed pot, heat oil over medium-high heat.
 Add onions, and stir for two minutes.
 Add carrots, celery and garlic, turn heat to medium and sauté for about 5 minutes, stirring occasionally.

 - If using canned beans, add them, along with the stock, 1 cup water, herbs and tomatoes, salt and pepper, and bring to a boil.
 Turn heat down to low, cover and simmer gently for 10-15 minutes.
 Alternatively, if using dried beans, make sure to soak them in ample water overnight or up to 24 hours.
 (This will prevent gastric issues and shorten cooking time. ) After the carrots, celery and garlic have been sautéing for 5 minutes.
 Add the dried, soaked beans and the stock.
 Add 2 additional cups water.
 Add the herbs and salt.
 Bring to a boil on high heat.
 Cover, turn to low heat and let simmer 1-1 1/2 hours, or until the beans are tender, adding more water if needed.
 Then add pepper and tomatoes.
 Continue simmering another ½ hour.
 If the stew is too brothy for you, leave the lid off and keep it at a gentle simmer, letting it reduce a bit. -however, I really enjoy it brothy.

-- Heat 1-2 T olive oil in a cast-iron skillet, over medium high-heat.
+- Pan Sear the fish: Heat 1-2 T olive oil in a cast-iron skillet, over medium-high heat.
 Pat dry fish with paper towels and season generously with kosher salt and pepper.
-Sear each side until a golden crust forms on the fish, and turn heat down to cook through to desired done-ness, taking care not to over cook.
+Sear each side until a golden crust forms on the fish, and turn the heat down to cook through to the desired doneness, taking care not to overcook.